Trying to understand how to get to Sardinia? This post has you covered.

-The good news is that airports in Sardinian cities are actually close to the city they serve, and a quick bus, train or taxi ride will take you straight to the center of town.
+Airports in Sardinian cities are actually close to the city they serve, and a quick bus, train or taxi ride will take you straight to the center of town.

-If you’re looking to fly from other cities in Europe, most major airports fly to Sardinia as well, including cities like Brussels, Dublin, Frankfurt, Barcelona, Madrid, London, Oslo, Stockholm, Munich, Basel and Paris – but you may want to look at the secondary airports where budget airlines go.
+If you’re looking to fly from other cities in Europe, most major airports fly to Sardinia as well, including Brussels, Dublin, Frankfurt, Barcelona, Madrid, London, Oslo, Stockholm, Munich, Basel and Paris – but you may want to look at the secondary airports where budget airlines go.
 KLM has direct flights from Amsterdam to Cagliari.

 Budget flights to Sardinia

-GOOD TO KNOW: Budget flights often depart at impossible hours, forcing you to get a taxi or rent a car to the airport, or to sleep close to the airport for a night.
+GOOD TO KNOW: Budget flights often depart at impossible hours, forcing you to get a taxi or rent a car to drive to the airport, or to sleep close to the airport for a night.
 Although they are meant to be budget friendly, they aren’t quite so during peak season – summer, Christmas and Easter.
 Just as well, they aren’t cheap if you add things such as luggage.
 Fly off season and carry-on only and you are bound to score a great deal.

 The main airline companies flying direct to Olbia are Alitalia, AirBerlin and Lufthansa.
 Easyjet is the best choice for a budget flight to Olbia.